gvwilson/thirdbit/src/fiction/iffy/index.md

 a portable railgun squatted beside a pair of steel-gray capacitors.
 Half a dozen rocket lances stood ready on slender posts like flamingoes from Iffy's nature book.
-Drones the size of seagulls patrolled overhead, making the actual seagulls squawk in protest.
+Drones the size of seagulls patrolled overhead as the actual seagulls squawked in protest.

 "Don't fret,"
-Aunt Naggie said gently as Iffy looked past the pier toward the governor's mansion for the dozenth time.
+Aunt Naggie said gently as scraped the paint on the taffrail with her thumbnail.
 "Lotsa folk get through this.
-Your friend'll be fine."
+De'll be fine."

 "I know," Iffy sighed.
 "I just…"